-- A majority of the housing planned in the sites listed in the NOP seems to be coming from sites that are unlikely to be developed since they are currently extremely valuable office buildings. - To my knowledge, little to no evidence has been given that ANY of the larger sites in the NOP are likely to become housing. - Little to no evidence has been given that the other strategies outlined in the NOP, such as increasing density for the downtown Specific plan, will lead to large numbers of affordable housing being built - 4.
-HCD requires "substantial evidence" that an infill site will be redeveloped as housing, and has been rejecting housing elements that don't provide it (ex: Beverly Hills, Davis, Redondo Beach of recent).
+A majority of the housing planned in the sites listed in the NOP seems to be coming from sites that are unlikely to be developed since they are currently extremely valuable office buildings.

+To my knowledge, little to no evidence has been given that ANY of the larger sites in the NOP are likely to become housing.

+Little to no evidence has been given that the other strategies outlined in the NOP, such as increasing density for the downtown Specific plan, will lead to large numbers of affordable housing being built been rejecting housing elements that don't provide it (ex: Beverly Hills, Davis, Redondo Beach of recent).